CubeLeopard5/my_teams/README.md

 See one user information:

     /user <uuid>
-See conersation with a user:
+See conversation with a user:

     /conv <uuid>
 Logout: